dnsge/twitch-mobile-emotes/README.md

 Real Twitch emotes that start with a digit instead of a `f` or `b` are passed on to the real `static-cdn.jtvnw.net` by nginx.

+When Twitch's mobile app begins using the v2 emote CDN, gif emotes will be returned as gifs instead of static frames.

 ## Building

 Build from source